So you've set up either an EMI or an unapproved scheme and now you're ready to get that grant paperwork out of the door - nice!

 - the exercise price (the amount that the holder will pay for their options) and,

-- the date of the grant (this should always be the date the Option Agreement is signed.
-Note - this is not the same as the vesting start date - that'll come later!)
+- the date of the grant (this should always be the date that the company signed the Option Agreement.
+Note - this is not necessarily the same as the vesting start date - that'll come later!)

 For EMI schemes - the exercise price will normally be the same as the Actual Market Value (AMV) agreed with HMRC which will mean that employees won't need to pay income or national insurance tax upon exercise.
 If the exercise price is below the agreed AMV, then they would be taxed on the difference between that price and the AMV.